About Maine Citizens for Clean Elections and the League of Women Voters of Maine

-Maine Citizens for Clean Elections (MCCE) is a nonpartisan nonprofit organization working to ensure Maine’s campaign finance laws, elections, and government serve the public interest, both in principle and in practice.
+Maine Citizens for Clean Elections is a nonpartisan nonprofit organization working to ensure that Maine’s campaign finance laws, elections, and government serve the public interest, both in principle and in practice.
 We engage Maine people from across the political spectrum, using research, education, and outreach to further fairness, inclusion, and opportunity in our politics.
-We believe that a sound campaign finance system fosters broad civic engagement and offers people from all economic circumstances an opportunity to participate and be fully represented in our government.
-Such a system is a key factor in our ability to tackle Maine and the nation's most pressing problems and provide good government that is accountable to its citizens.

 About Marion Holshouser